Please screenshot this page and send it to info@mim-essay.com

 Topics Covered Subject-verb agreement, Tense, Idioms, Nouns-Adjectives-Pronouns, Pronoun Agreement, and others Para-jumbles, Reading Comprehension, Verbal Logic, Prepositions, Idioms, Tenses, Articles, Types of Clauses, Parts of Speech, Analogies, Antonyms, and others

-The GRE assesses vocabulary extensively.
-When compared to the CAT, this exam is significantly more difficult.
+The GRE vs CAT comparison highlights that the GRE assesses vocabulary extensively.
+When compared to the CAT, this exam is significantly more difficult in this area.
 The GRE includes vocabulary-related word selection and multiple-choice questions.
-Similarly, instead of adopting the out-of-context language, CAT focuses on certain query kinds.
+Similarly, instead of adopting out-of-context language, CAT focuses on certain query kinds.
 Additional questions on paragraph structure, word usage, and so on are included in the CAT.

 GRE Analytical Writing vs CAT Data Interpretation & Verbal Reasoning

-Comparing the quantitative sections of GRE Analytical Writing and CAT Data Interpretation and verbal Reasoning reveals distinct evaluation criteria.
+Comparing the quantitative sections of GRE vs CAT, GRE Analytical Writing and CAT Data Interpretation and Verbal Reasoning reveals distinct evaluation criteria.
 GRE analytical writing assesses the candidate's ability to construct coherent arguments and convey complex ideas effectively in written English.

 Section GRE Analytical Writing CAT Data Interpretation & Verbal Reasoning